kruherson1337/HDR/README.md

 Program supports features
 -----
-  - Create HDR image from multiply images with different exposure times
+  - Create HDR image from multiply images with different exposure times.
+Note: not displayed as pure HDR
+  - Apply CLAHE on HDR image

 How to use
 -----